Knowit-Objectnet/oko-backend/README.md

 ### Resources
 The resource folder contains files that are needed one place or another in the application.
 The file, _messages_en.properties_, is used for creating custom messages for the validation library the application uses, [Valiktor](https://github.com/valiktor/valiktor).
 #### Application.conf
 The `application.conf` file can be considered the entry point of the application, and contains important application values.
-The _.conf_ file usually defines each variable twice, where the first occurence is a default value and the second being one that can override the origin value by being passed in through environment variables.
+The _.conf_ file usually defines each variable twice, where the first occurrence is a default value and the second being one that can override the origin value by being passed in through environment variables.

 #### Table of variables in application.conf
 | **Block**  | **Name**  | **Description** |